michielvh1995/CollectionIndexer/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## ToDo
+This is a list of all tasks that are to be completed
+* turn this list into issues
+* Refactor the messages component into the shared module
+* Refactor the features module so that each component is moved into it correctly
+* Implement a config file for the CollecteDB API service